Skip to Content

 ● Full Chisel Cutters

-Full chisel cutters are chains with squared teeth and usually rip wood at very high speed.
-The cornered-teeth make these chains ideal for felling big trees, chopping tree limbs, cutting firewood, and ripping hardwood.
+Total chisel cutters are chains with squared teeth and usually rip wood at a very high speed.
+The cornered teeth make these chains ideal for felling big trees, chopping tree limbs, cutting firewood, and ripping hardwood.

-However, while these types of blades realize high-speed cutting and make cutting hardwood look easy, they have some notable drawbacks.
-First off, the risk of kickback is often high when cutting speed is high, hence the need to take necessary precautions when your chainsaw is fitted with full chisel cutters.
-These chainsaws are also less durable and wear and tear out faster compared to other variants.
-This is partly because of the square design, something that also makes it quite challenging to sharpen.
-You will also not realize clean cuts with full chisel cutters, something that explains why you should not use them to rip softwood.
+These chainsaws are less durable and wear and tear out faster than other variants.
+This is partly because of the square design, which makes it quite challenging to sharpen.
+You will also not realize clean cuts with total chisel cutters, which explains why you should not use them to rip softwood.

 ● Low Profile Cutter